SUMMER 2022 INTENSIVES are AVAILABLE IN-PERSON & ONLINE

 -At least 17 years of age

--Some of our intensives are better suited to intermediate and advanced musicians with a minimum of a few years on their instrument; other summer intensives, such as the beginner vocal and choir, are open to everyone.
+– The Guitar Summer Intensive is better suited to intermediate and advanced musicians with a minimum of a few years on their instrument.
 More details can be discussed during registration.

-Kenny Wessel- (7/27 and 7/28) Kenny Wessel, a versatile, sensitive and soulful guitarist and composer, has performed in 27 countries.
+Kenny Wessel, a versatile, sensitive and soulful guitarist and composer, has performed in 27 countries.
 He toured with revolutionary jazz artist Ornette Coleman for over 12 years as a member of Prime Time, Ornette’s groundbreaking ensemble.
 Kenny can be heard on Coleman’s CD, Tone Dialing.
 Performing Ornette’s “Skies of America,” Wessel has appeared with Kurt Masur and the New York Philharmonic and London’s Philharmonia Orchestra.
 A vital and personal voice on the jazz guitar, he has also worked with Donald Fagen (featured guitar soloist on Fagen’s Morph the Cat), David Liebman, John Abercrombie, Karl Berger, Debbie Harry, Gloria Lynne, Adam Rudolph and others from the jazz, pop and world music spectrum.
 A dedicated jazz educator, Wessel currently teaches at LIU, CCNY, and Western Connecticut State University, in addition to leading ensembles at the New York Jazz Workshop.
-Read More
+Kenny Wessel´s Bio

 Tuition and Registration

-$595 Early bird special for registrations received by April 30th
+$515 Early Bird – for registrations and payments received before April 30th

 To sign up for this Summer Intensive, fill out this brief registration form.

-For more info regarding our summer program, housing, travel, and more, visit our General Information page.
+For more info regarding our summer program, housing, travel, and more, visit our Summer Workshop General Information page.
 For a more in-depth experience, inquire about adding a private lesson with someone from the NYJW Faculty during your visit.
-Learn more about how you can combine Summer Intensives to create a customized Summer Package.
-Feel free to reach out via email at firstname.lastname@example.org with any additional questions.
+Learn more about how you can combine Summer Intensives to create a customized Summer Jazz Packages.
+Feel free to reach out via email at [email protected] with any additional questions.